k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/05_invoking_graphit_files.md

-> Graphit files, that are located in LUs other than the Web, are not exposed as web service and can be invoked only by Fabric implementation components.
+> Graphit files, that are located in LUs other than the Web, are not exposed as a web service and can only be invoked by Fabric implementation components.